L. Sarhan has a B.A. in English and creative writing. She is currently working on an M.A. in English and creative writing.

 "Here this fellow that calls himself The Misfit is aloose from the Federal Pen and headed toward Florida and you read here what it says he did to these people.
 Just you read it.
 I wouldn't take my children in any direction with a criminal like that aloose in it.
 I couldn't answer to my conscience if I did."
 (Flannery O’Connor, "A Good Man is Hard to Find")

-There is no doubt that The Misfit takes center stage of O’Connor’s story, “A Good Man is Hard to Find.”
+There is no doubt that The Misfit takes center stage in O’Connor’s story, “A Good Man is Hard to Find.”
 The Grandmother makes for the perfect pre-show hype man.
 From the very beginning of the story, these two main characters are in play.
 The Grandmother tells Bailey, her son, that a serial killer has escaped the penitentiary and he calls himself the Misfit.
 Right there is blatant foreshadowing that the family will ultimately cross paths with the Misfit.

 She continues by saying, “I wouldn't take my children in any direction with a criminal like that aloose in it.
 I couldn't answer to my conscience if I did."
 However, in a motion of dramatic irony, that is exactly what she did.
 It was her idea to drive down the dirt road after a house that was actually in Tennessee.
 Even after remembering that the house was in Tennessee, she kept quiet.
 Therefore, it was because of the Grandmother that her son and her grandchildren were put in the path of the Misfit.